Beliavsky/Fortran-Best-Practices/README.md

 #### Collect physical and mathematical constants in a single module that is ```use```d where needed
 Avoid defining a constant such as pi in multiple places.

+#### Use [] instead of (//) for array constructors
+This has been standard since Fortran 2003 and is supported by currently maintained compilers.
+The syntax is shorter and resembles that of other languages.